Rogue (magazine): Rogue: Designed for Men

 When Bruce Elliott, Terry Rose, and business manager Art Johns and his crew of ad salespeople failed after six issues of Rogue to increase revenues, they were all fired.

 Next, Rogue cartoonist Phil Interlandi was hired away by Playboy.
-In revenge, Frank decided to run Hefner's cartoons, but as an afterthought decided not to, not realizing that by doing so, he paved his way to a latter job working for Playboy.
+In revenge, Frank decided to run Hefner's cartoons, but as an afterthought decided not to, not realizing that by doing so, he paved his way to a later job working for Playboy.

 In 1964 only six issues of Rogue appeared.

 Finally, Rogue ran out of steam when regional distributors decided not to send Hamling money owed as they decided to longer distribute to small towns as well.
 So, Hamling cut the staff in half, but retained Bruce Glassner, the editor of "Bruce’s Bag," and Frank's right-hand man, David Stevens.

 In late 1965, Frank M. Robinson, along with art director Dick Thompson, went to Commerce, California to check out their new printer.
-The next issue, Bruce Glassner accompanied Frank, and quit upon his return to Chicago.
-The following issue, David Stevens accompanied Frank.
+In the next issue, Bruce Glassner accompanied Frank and quit upon his return to Chicago.
+In the following issue, David Stevens accompanied Frank.

 Rogue never could compete with Playboy and was eventually sold.
 The next issue, the sixth to appear that year, the last Greenleaf issue carrying the remaining Greenleaf staff on the masthead, was published in December 1965.
-Of note, the December 1965, 86th issue, the last Greenleaf production, contained: "Hey Look," an interview with Harvey Kurtzman who was a comic book artist at EC Comics and invented Mad magazine and drew Little Annie Fanny for Playboy.
+Of note, the December 1965, 86th issue, the last Greenleaf production, contained: "Hey Look," an interview with Harvey Kurtzman who was a comic book writer at EC Comics who invented Mad magazine, and wrote Little Annie Fanny for Playboy.

 With the technical demise of Rogue, Frank M. Robinson was offered a job by A.C.
-Spectorsky at Playboy, but refused.
+Spectorsky at Playboy but refused.
 However, he recommended David Stevens, who stayed at Playboy for more than thirty years, writing non-fiction accounts of his far-flung adventures.

-For a brief period Hamling tried to commute from California to Evanston, to keep Rogue running, but it became unproductive.
+For a brief period, Hamling tried to commute from California to Evanston, to keep Rogue running, but it became unproductive.
 By late 1965 the word was out to the staff members to find another job in a real hurry, and they did, one by one, leave for greener pastures.

 Finally, before the end of the year, Rogue was "sold" as a property and the magazine, under Greenleaf's ownership, ceased with the December 1965 issue.
 Only that wasn't quite the case.
-The February/March 1966 issue, V11#1, was published by Douglas Publishing Company, Inc., 7046 Hollywood Boulevard, Los Angeles, California but it was definitely an issue prepared by the Greenleaf Rogue staff.
+The February/March 1966 issue, V11#1, was published by Douglas Publishing Company, Inc., 7046 Hollywood Boulevard, Los Angeles, California but it was an issue prepared by the Greenleaf Rogue staff.